The Learning Centre:

 (Reading time: 3:30)

-Moving up the pay grid, summer break, your pension — these ‘constants’ are part and parcel of being an education member.
+Moving up the pay grid, reaching your 85 or 90 factor, collecting your hard-earned pension — these ‘constants’ are part and parcel of being an education member.

 The prospect of a job loss or interruption, for example, is the type of change that nobody likes to think about.
 Yet it’s a reality that you, your colleagues, or even your family members could potentially face and/or be impacted by.
 Learning how to navigate these types of challenges puts you in a better position to not only prepare for uncertainty, but to come up with solutions (particularly where your finances are concerned).